ds300/derivablejs/README.md

 * **Red:** This node's value is up to date, but has changed during the current mark/sweep cycle.
 * **Black:** This node's value is out of date, but doesn't necessarily need to be re-evaluated.

-But there are some extra subtleties so do read on.
+But there are some extra subtleties so do read on if you aren't already catatonic.

 #### Data At Rest